cococry/ragnar/README.md

 because i think it has very clean animation support.
 You can find my picom config [here](https://github.com/cococry/dotfiles/blob/main/picom/picom.conf)

 This project is in early stage and not finished.
 So if you find bugs or have any problems, feel free to [submit an issue](https://github.com/cococry/Ragnar/issues).
-Especially multi monitor setups can be problematic with the current state of the code base.

 ## Inspiration